Bob McMillen (American football)

 Robert James McMillen, Jr. (born October 28, 1970) is an American former professional football fullback/linebacker and coach in the Arena Football League (AFL).
 He played college football at Illinois-Benedictine, and was an AFL fullback/linebacker from 1995 to 2007.
 He was on the cover of the 2007 video game Arena Football: Road to Glory.
 McMillen began coaching the sport in 2008, first serving as an assistant for the Chicago Rush before being named head coach of the Rush in 2011.
 In 2013, McMillen was elected into the Arena Football Hall of Fame.
 He was the head coach of the Los Angeles Kiss from 2014 to 2015.

-Early years
+Early life

 McMillen attended Immaculate Conception High School, which is now called IC Catholic Prep, where he lettered in football, basketball, and baseball.
 After high school, he attended the College of DuPage in Glen Ellyn, Illinois where he played football.
 He then transferred to Illinois-Benedictine where he majored in Sport management and he was a three-time All-America selection in football.
 He also earned All-Conference honors in football and baseball and won the Conference Player of the Year award in football.